This is a working draft. This document may be modified, replaced, or discarded at any time.

 Approvals from all relevant experts

 For each portion of the source modified by a change proposal, pre-approval MUST be granted by a member of the defined expert set.
-A approval from an actor that is a member of multiple expert groups may satisfy the requirement for all groups in which they are a member.
+An approval from an actor that is a member of multiple expert groups may satisfy the requirement for all groups in which they are a member.

 Review Every Single Revision